Reaction progress kinetic analysis: Graphical rate laws

 Kineticists have historically relied on linearization of rate data to extrapolate rate constants, perhaps best demonstrated by the widespread use of the standard Lineweaver–Burk linearization of the Michaelis–Menten equation.
-Linearization techniques were of particular importance before the advent of computing techniques capable of fitting complex curves, and they remain a staple in kinetics due to their intuitively simple presentation.
-It is important to note that linearization techniques should NOT be used to extract numerical rate constants as they introduce a large degree of error relative to alternative numerical techniques.
-Graphical rate laws do, however, maintain that intuitive presentation of linearized data, such that visual inspection of the plot can provide mechanistic insight regarding the reaction at hand.
+Linearization techniques were of particular importance before the advent of computing techniques capable of fitting complex curves, and they remain a staple in kinetics due to their intuitively simple presentation. linearization techniques should not be used to extract numerical rate constants as they introduce a large degree of error relative to alternative numerical techniques.
+Graphical rate laws maintain that intuitive presentation of linearized data, such that visual inspection of the plot can provide mechanistic insight regarding the reaction at hand.
 The basis for a graphical rate law rests on the rate (v) vs. substrate concentration ([S]) plots discussed above.
 For example, in the simple cycle discussed with regard to different-excess experiments a plot of v/[A] vs. [B] and its twin v/[B] vs. [A] can provide intuitive insight about the order of each of the reagents.
 If plots of v/[A] vs. [B] overlay for multiple experiments with different-excess, the data are consistent with a first-order dependence on [A].
 The same could be said for a plot of v/[B] vs. [A]; overlay is consistent with a first-order dependence on [B].
 Non-overlaying results of these graphical rate laws are possible and are indicative of higher order dependence on the substrates probed.
-Blackmond has proposed presenting the results of different-excess experiments with a series of graphical rate equations (that she presents in a flow-chart adapted here), but it is important to note that her proposed method is only one of many possible methods to display the kinetic relationship.
+Blackmond has proposed presenting the results of different-excess experiments with a series of graphical rate equations (that she presents in a flow-chart adapted here).
+Her proposed method is only one of many possible methods to display the kinetic relationship.
 Furthermore, while the presentation of graphical rate laws may at times be considered a visually simplified way to present complex kinetic data, fitting the raw kinetic data for analysis by differential or other rigorous numerical methods is necessary to extract accurate and quantitative rate constants and reaction orders.

 Reaction stoichiometry and mechanism

-It is important to note that even while kinetic analysis is a powerful tool for determining the stoichiometry of the turn-over limiting transition state relative to the ground state, it cannot answer all mechanistic questions.
+While kinetic analysis is a powerful tool for determining the stoichiometry of the turn-over limiting transition state relative to the ground state, it cannot answer all mechanistic questions.
 It is possible for two mechanisms to be kinetically indistinguishable, especially under catalytic conditions.
 For any thorough mechanistic evaluation it is necessary to conduct kinetic analysis of both the catalytic process and its individual steps (when possible) in concert with other forms of analysis such as evaluation of linear free energy relationships, isotope effect studies, computational analysis, or any number of alternative approaches.
-Finally, it is important to note that no mechanistic hypothesis can ever be proven; alternative mechanistic hypothesis can only be disproven.
+Finally, no mechanistic hypothesis can ever be proven; alternative mechanistic hypothesis can only be disproven.
 It is, therefore, essential to conduct any investigation in a hypothesis-driven manner.
 Only by experimentally disproving reasonable alternatives can the support for a given hypothesis be strengthened.